mxsgrs/WebApiStarterPack/README.md

 requests to your code in the version control.
 Hence when members of the team pull your code, they instantly have the possibility to test it with your
 HTTP requests, saving time and making collaboration easier.

 HTTP requests are defined in .http files.
-Variables can be defined in the **http-client.env.json file**.
+Variables, which are between double curly braces, can be defined in the **http-client.env.json file**.
 Note that everytime this file is modified, **closing and reopening** Visual Studio is needed so changes are taken into account.
 Examples for this project can be found in the **Https folder**.

 ```http
 POST {{HostAddress}}/Authentication/CreateJwtBearer